jacks-somewhere/Website_FGCU-Book-StudyRooms/README.md

-# Website version of FGCU Book Study Room Program
+# Website Version of FGCU Book Study Rooms Program
-Check out FGCU-Book-StudyRooms for information about the program
+Check out FGCU-Book-StudyRooms at https://github.com/jacks-somewhere/FGCU-Book-StudyRooms for more information about this program.

 ## Scope
 The goal of this project to is build on fgcu-studyrooms project and create a frontend.
 The website will provide a location where users can book a study room or schedule a booking for latter without having to navigating directly to the fgcu website.